Kolkata Police Friendship Cup

 Kolkata Police Friendship Cup is a football tournament organised by the Kolkata Police every year for the local clubs of Kolkata.
 Over 500 clubs have participated in the tournament.

-It started as an initiative of the Chief Minister of West Bengal Buddhadeb Bhattacharya, aimed at improving public-police interface through football sentiments of the city.
+It started as an initiative of the Chief Minister of West Bengal Buddhadeb Bhattacharya, aimed at improving the public-police interface through football sentiments of the city.
 The slogan is Para football at its best.